 I reserve Saturdays as my day off from work.
 I also don’t answer emails on the evenings and weekends, even though I might read them.
 The line has to be drawn somewhere.

-There are some good tips on getting the work/life balance right in this post from Thrive Solo.
+There are some good tips on getting the work/life balance right in this news story from the Guardian.

 Planet You – Blow Your Own Trumpet

 It’s somewhat paradoxical that I enjoy networking when I’m quite introverted and I’m the least self promotional person I know.
 I don’t really utilize social media to promote myself, but then it’s not really about me, it’s about serving others.